 Doctors previously found through a small study done in the United States that calcium channel blockers aided in improving bipolar disorder symptoms.
 Though this was a new finding, doctors had already seen that beta blockers and depression were linked.

 Finding the Problem

 In order to find the correlation between blood pressure medication and your risk for depression, the researchers selected about 144,000 patients out of 520,000.
-The selected patients did not have depression and were being solely treated for hypertension with either beta-blockers, calcium channel blockers, diuretics, or ACE inhibitors.
+The selected patients did not have depression and only took either beta-blockers, calcium channel blockers, diuretics, or ACE inhibitors for hypertension.

-For five years, the chosen participants were compared to about 111,000 other patients who were not taking any depression or hypertension medication.
-Over the course of the study, the researchers monitored the amount of people who were admitted to a hospital for depression or bipolar disorder.
+For five years, researchers compared the chosen participants to about 111,000 other patients who were not taking any depression or hypertension medication.
+Over the course of the study, the researchers monitored the amount of people who went to a hospital for depression or bipolar disorder.

 Beta blockers and calcium channel blockers had the same effect.
 “As expected, beta blockers had a higher rate of admission for major depression,” Padmanabhan said. “(But) the angiotensin group had lower rates than the control group.
 That was surprising.”

 “There could be some people who are predisposed to depression who we should not be giving these drugs,” he added.
-“We need to now validate this by showing the mechanisms by which this has an effect.
+“We need to now validate this by showing the mechanisms by which this affects.
 If angiotensin blockers are protective, then there is a role to repurpose them.”

 Being able to repurpose ACE inhibitors as antidepressants could save millions of dollars because they’ve already proven to be safe and effective.

 Despite the study’s findings, there are many holes in it because it was only observational.
 The researchers looked for large specific mood disorders, so smaller changes may need more investigation.